rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/string.md

 print "".mv_down 3
 ```

-It's much more elegant, isn't it?, Say yes plz
+It's much more elegant, isn't it?
+Say yes plz

-Some application
+Some application...

-### Create Progress percent
+### Create Progress Percent

 ```ruby
 (1..10).each do |percent|